5jjCopter/EzWifibroadcast/How-to's.md

 Use the following commandline:

 `gst-launch-1.0.exe udpsrc port=5000 !
 H264parse !
 Avdec_h264 !
 Autovideosink sync=False`

+Set `FORWARD_STREAM=raw` in wifibroadcast-1.txt to send a raw h264 stream

 Some people reported the necessity to add the gst-launch-1.0.exe application to their firewall exception list, see this video for more info: https://www.youtube.com/watch?v=eHCfyWhEAvI